johnstonbl01/clementinejs/tutorials/tutorial-angular.md

 - Code School's [Building Blocks of Express.js](https://www.codeschool.com/courses/building-blocks-of-express-js) - Code School's courses are great supplemental material.
 Make sure to build something alongside the videos and exercises to really ensure you're learning the concepts.

+**AngularJS**

+- Dan Wahlin's [AngularJS Fundamentals in 60-ish Minutes](https://www.youtube.com/watch?v=i9MHigUZKEM&index=39&list=WL) - A really great video demonstrating slightly more in-depth Angular functionality than this tutorial.
+Dan does an excellent job of illustrating how Angular works and explainging the building blocks of the framework.
+- [ng-book](https://www.ng-book.com/) - A fantastic read.
+Make sure to purchase this book from the website to get free updates.
+If you purchase from another vendor, the free updates aren't included.

 **Node.js**

 - Node School's [Learn You Node](http://nodeschool.io/#workshoppers) - A really great introdution to Node.
 - Code School's [Real Time Web with Node.js](https://www.codeschool.com/courses/real-time-web-with-node-js) - Similar to the Express course, Code School offers a great primer on Node.
 Again, make sure you're building something alongside this tutorial for it to really pay off.

+**General**

+- [Free Code Camp](http://www.freecodecamp.com/) - If you're just starting out and want a free resource to help you learn to code, I highly suggest checking out FCC.
+The community is wonderful and extremely helpul.
+- [JavaScript Is Sexy](http://javascriptissexy.com/) - A wonderful blog with treasure troves of useful explanations regarding some of JavaScript's more difficult subject areas.

 [Back to top.](#top)